tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

-When an error occurs, the HTTP response code will be set to an appropriate 400-series code (like 404 Not Found for an unknown childname, or 400 Bad Request when the parameters to a webapi operation are invalid), and the HTTP response body will usually contain a few lines of explanation as to the cause of the error and possible responses.
+When an error occurs, the HTTP response code will be set to an appropriate 400-series code (like 404 Not Found for an unknown childname, or 400 Bad Request when the parameters to a web-API operation are invalid), and the HTTP response body will usually contain a few lines of explanation as to the cause of the error and possible responses.
 Unusual exceptions may result in a 500 Internal Server Error as a catch-all, with a default response body containing